ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 1. Go to the official ETIAS website.

-2. Fill out the online application form.
-You’ll need to provide basic information about yourself and your travel plans.
+2. Fill out the online application form with your personal details and travel plans.

-3. Pay the ETIAS fee (it’s expected to be around 7 euros but free for children below seven years and adults above 60 years old).
+3. Pay the ETIAS fee (it’s expected to be around 7 EUR but free for children below seven years and adults above 60 years old).

 4. Wait for approval.
 In most cases, this should only take a few minutes.